erdc/air-water-vv/2d/oscillating_cylinder/README.rst

 Predicting oscillatory motion in submerged pipelines is a key application in fluid/structure interaction and a challenging problem to address with computacional and physical modelling due to the complexity of the processes involved in coupling highly turbulent flows with the pipeline motion.
-The experimental data used are whose found in Fu et al., (2014)

 ::

-According with this experimental configuration, a cylinder with diameter D=0.25 was placed in a 196 m long, 10m wide and 4.2m deep towing tank.
+A cylinder with diameter D=0.25 was placed in a 196 m long, 10m wide and 4.2m deep towing tank according to the experiment of Fu et al., (2014).
 In the laboratory tests a 2.5m long, 2.4m wide and 0.003m thick steel plate was placed near the bottom of the flume.
 The plate could be adjusted to different levels in order to mimic different gap heights from the seabed.
 The cylinder and the plate were towed with a speed of 0.8m/s and a mechanical vertical oscillatory motion was forced.
 The scope of the experiment was to explore the interaction of vortex shedding in different vertical motion periods that could represent i.e. wave-induced motion.